ppg0001/PLPA_Assignment/README.md

 ### DNA sequencing and processing
--The DNA was pair-end sequenced in an Illumina platform.
+- The DNA was pair-end sequenced in an Illumina platform.
 The generated reads were quality checked with FAstQC v0.12.1.
--Reads were processed using Trimmomatic to the following parameters:
+- Reads were processed using Trimmomatic to the following parameters:
   --> Adapter clipping: universal Illumina adapter
   --> End trimming to quality phred 30
-  --> Exclusion of resulting reads shorted than 50bp -After processing the reads were again quality checked using FastQC
+  --> Exclusion of resulting reads shorted than 50bp
+- After processing the reads were again quality checked using FastQC

 ### Microbiome reconstructiopn with MetaPhlAn4
 *MetaPhlAn is a computational tool for profiling the composition of microbial communities (Bacteria, Archaea and Eukaryotes) from metagenomic shotgun sequencing data with species-level.*